vigneshn-codes/vignesh_nagarajan/README.md

 <div align="center">

-## ❝ I don't just use AI — I architect it, deploy it, and make it production-safe. ❞
+## ❝ I don't just use AI — I architect it, Build like Production. ❞

 </div>